Go Back Go Back

 United Nations Population Fund (UNFPA)

 The United Nations Population Fund (UNFPA) works to deliver a world where every pregnancy is wanted, every childbirth is safe and every young person's potential is fulfilled.
-To this end, UNFPA especially focuses on the following five Sustainable Development Goals (SDGs);
+To this end, UNFPA focuses especially 5 of the Sustainable Development Goals (SDGs);

 • SDG 3: Good health and well-being,